High torque motor, how it works?

 - The rotor and stator

-The stator of a torque motor
+The stator of a high torque motor

 The stator is the static part of the torque motor, which contains the lam stack and copper wire.
 Moreover, the lam stack contains “lam stack teeth” or “stator teeth”.
 On each of these teeth copper windings are wound.
 When three phase AC current is supplied to the copper windings, the stator turns into an array of electromagnets.
 As a result, an alternating rotating magnetic field is created around the stator, as shown in the video to the right.
 The orange and blue areas depict the south and north part, respectively.
 Further, the copper windings on the stator can be configured in different ways to create different performance parameters that can be important for various applications.

-The rotor of a torque motor
+The rotor of a high torque motor

 The rotor is the moving or rotating part of the torque motor, which contains the permanent magnets.
 The permanent magnets are placed on the rotor in a north south north south pattern.
 The blue and orange areas depict the north and south part, respectively.
 This is shown in the video to the right.
 Consequently, the permanent magnetic field of the rotor will interact with the alternating magnetic field of the rotor.
 Further, between the stator and the rotor the magnetic air gap is located.